elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-is-the-significance-of-mips-in-evaluating-mainframe-performance.md

 url: /learn/computer-science/questions/what-is-the-significance-of-mips-in-evaluating-mainframe-performance
 score: -1.0
 related_article1:
-    id: 161540
+    id: 161308
-    title: Explain the significance of MIPS as a performance metric for mainframe computers.
+    title: >-
+        What are the disadvantages of a graphical user interface?
     subject: Computer Science
-    url: /learn/computer-science/questions/explain-the-significance-of-mips-as-a-performance-metric-for-mainframe-computers
+    url: /learn/computer-science/questions/what-are-the-disadvantages-of-a-graphical-user-interface
 related_article2:
-    id: 161318
+    id: 161537
-    title: What is the role of device drivers in system software?
+    title: >-
+        How does system-level monitoring contribute to the serviceability of a computing system?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-role-of-device-drivers-in-system-software
+    url: /learn/computer-science/questions/how-does-systemlevel-monitoring-contribute-to-the-serviceability-of-a-computing-system
 related_article3:
-    id: 161291
+    id: 161541
-    title: What role do redundant components play in RAS (Reliability, Availability, Serviceability)?
+    title: >-
+        How does memory bandwidth affect the performance of supercomputers?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-role-do-redundant-components-play-in-ras-reliability-availability-serviceability
+    url: /learn/computer-science/questions/how-does-memory-bandwidth-affect-the-performance-of-supercomputers
 related_article4:
-    id: 161545
+    id: 161546
-    title: Describe the cooling techniques used to maintain optimal temperatures in computing systems.
+    title: >-
+        What is the role of device drivers in system software?
     subject: Computer Science
-    url: /learn/computer-science/questions/describe-the-cooling-techniques-used-to-maintain-optimal-temperatures-in-computing-systems
+    url: /learn/computer-science/questions/what-is-the-role-of-device-drivers-in-system-software
 related_article5:
-    id: 161540
+    id: 161301
-    title: Explain the significance of MIPS as a performance metric for mainframe computers.
+    title: >-
+        What is the role of device drivers in system software?
     subject: Computer Science
-    url: /learn/computer-science/questions/explain-the-significance-of-mips-as-a-performance-metric-for-mainframe-computers
+    url: /learn/computer-science/questions/what-is-the-role-of-device-drivers-in-system-software
 ---

 &nbsp;